Positive Semidefinite Metric Learning Using Boosting-like Algorithms: Introduction

-Xing \etal \cite{Xing2002Distance} first proposed the idea of learning a Mahalanobis metric for clustering using convex optimization.
+\citet{Xing2002Distance} first proposed the idea of learning a Mahalanobis metric for clustering using convex optimization.
 The inputs are two sets: a similarity set and a dis-similarity set.
 The algorithm maximizes the distance between points in the dis-similarity set under the constraint that the distance between points in the similarity set is upper-bounded.
 Neighborhood component analysis (NCA) \cite{Goldberger2004Neighbourhood} and large margin nearest neighbor (LMNN) \cite{Weinberger05Distance} learn a metric by maintaining consistency in data's neighborhood and keep a large margin at the boundaries of different classes.
 It has been shown in \cite{Weinberger2009Distance,Weinberger05Distance} that LMNN delivers the state-of-the-art performance among most distance metric learning algorithms.
 Information theoretic metric learning (ITML) learns a suitable metric based on information theoretics \cite{Davis2007Info}.
-To partially alleviate the heavy computation of standard IP Newton methods, Bregman's cyclic projection is used in \cite{Davis2007Info}.
-This idea is extended in \cite{Wang2009Info}, which has a closed-form solution and is computationally efficient.
+To partially alleviate the heavy computation of standard IP Newton methods, Bregman's cyclic projection is used in \citet{Davis2007Info}.
+This idea is extended in \citet{Wang2009Info}, which has a closed-form solution and is computationally efficient.

-There have been a number of approaches developed which aim to improve the scalability of the process of learning a metric parameterised by a \PSD metric $ \X $.
-For example, Rosales and Fung \cite{Rosales2006} approximate the \PSD cone using a set of linear constraints based on the diagonal dominance theorem.
+There have been a number of approaches developed which aim to improve the scalability of the process of learning a metric parameterized by a \PSD metric $ \X $.
+For example, \citet{Rosales2006} approximate the \PSD cone using a set of linear constraints based on the diagonal dominance theorem.
 The approximation is not accurate, however, in the sense that it imposes too strong a condition on the learned matrix---one may not want to learn a diagonally dominant matrix.
 Alternative optimization is used in \cite{Xing2002Distance,Weinberger05Distance} to solve the semidefinite problem iteratively.
-At each iteration, a full eigen-decomposition is applied to project the solution back onto the \PSD cone. \BoostMetric is conceptually very different to this approach, and additionally only requires the calculation of the first eigenvector.
+At each iteration, a full eigen-decomposition is applied to project the solution back onto the \PSD cone. \BoostMetric is conceptually very different to this approach, and additionally only requires the calculation of the first eigenvector. \citet{Tsuda2005} proposed to use matrix logarithms and exponentials to preserve positive definiteness.
+For the application of semidefinite kernel learning, they designed a matrix exponentiated gradient method to optimize von Neumann divergence based objective functions.
+At each iteration of matrix exponentiated gradient, a full eigen-decomposition is needed.
+In contrast, we only need to find the leading eigenvector.